Elon Musk's SpaceX is using a dangerously powerful rocket technology

 Still, the scar tissue runs deep.

-"It really is a very, very difficult problem to do human spaceflight," said Phil McAlister, the director of NASA's commercial spaceflight development division.
+"It really is a very, very difficult problem to do human spaceflight," said Phil McAlister, the director of Nasa's commercial spaceflight development division.
 "You've got thousands of pounds of really highly energetic propellants on board.
 You've got mini controlled explosions going off.
-You've got to survive the rigors of space, which is not very friendly for the human body.
-And then you've got to reenter the atmosphere, and the spacecraft gets heated up to thousands of degrees."
+You've got to survive the rigours of space, which is not very friendly for the human body.
+And then you've got to re-enter the atmosphere, and the spacecraft gets heated up to thousands of degrees."

 SpaceX pulled off 18 successful launches last year, a record, and is aiming for more this year.
 But it has also lost two of its Falcon 9 rockets in explosions, and amid all its triumphs, it has never attempted flying humans.

-The first failure happened in 2015, when a rocket blew up a couple of minutes after liftoff as it was flying cargo and supplies to the space station.
+The first failure happened in 2015, when a rocket blew up a couple of minutes after lift-off as it was flying cargo and supplies to the space station.
 No one was on board, and no one was injured.
-Then, just over a year later, another rocket exploded, this time on the launchpad while being fueled ahead of an engine test.
+Then, just over a year later, another rocket exploded, this time on the launch pad while being fuelled ahead of an engine test.

 Now SpaceX is getting ready to fly astronauts on an upgraded version of the same rocket.
 And its decision to add propellant to the rocket with astronauts on board is attracting scrutiny.